 Initially, time and effort is committed to a project when the grant application is submitted.
 Sponsors usually require that the grant budget and the budget justification specify the percent effort for each individual involved on the project.
 The percent of salary requested should match the percent of effort specified, except where the sponsor guidelines prohibit it.
 A sponsor imposed salary capitation is the most common sponsor limitation.

 The percent effort proposed on the new grant application should take into account the amount of effort already committed to other activities performed in meeting responsibilities for The Children's Hospital of Philadelphia, CHOPPA or the University of Pennsylvania.
 This includes other existing and pending support from sponsored projects and any clinical, teaching and administrative activities.
-A precise assessment is not always feasible and the government recognizes this fact.
-Reasonable estimates are appropriate and allowable.
 Common effort reporting scenarios are available under the "more information" tab.

-The federal government has become more active in their review of effort reporting.
-While we recognize that effort reporting can be a time consuming and difficult task, it is required as part of the Federal Governments regulations for proper financial stewardship of federal funds.
-PIs are encouraged to review the training on the institutional procedures for proposing, charging and reporting faculty effort using the Lawson Grants Management System (URL) for additional information.
+The federal government has become more active in its review of effort reporting.
+PIs are encouraged to review the training on the institutional procedures for proposing, charging and reporting effort using the Lawson Grants Management System (CHOPone).

 CHOP Research Resources